jspm/jspm.org/docs/guide.md

 When executing jspm is using the NodeJS `--experimental-modules` native modules support directly, configuring the jspm resolver through the NodeJS `--loader` hooks so this is using full native ES module support in Node.js.

-> The jspm resolver is fully compatible with the Node.js resolver.
+> The jspm resolver is backwards-compatible with the Node.js resolver.
 Dependencies will be loaded from `node_modules` if not found in `jspm_packages`.

-To see how jspm is executing Node.js running `jspm bin` will output the Node.js execution command:
+To see how jspm is executing Node.js running `jspm bin --cmd` will output the Node.js execution command:

 ```
 jspm bin --cmd